 Ultimately, this study showed that strength sessions take a higher toll on the body, and are likely to compromise performance 24 hours post-session.
 A greater neuromuscular and metabolic demand following the strength and not power session is evident in elite athletes, which impaired maximal force production up to 24 hours.

 This means lifters should incorporate both strength and power training in their workouts to alter the amount of stress placed on the nervous system.
 Incorporating both heavy and light weight explosive lifting training session seems to be a good way of preventing overtraining and dehydration.
 You can’t train heavy every workout routine without suffering some major consequences.

 2.)
 Time Your Caffeine the Right Time

-You’re headed to the gym, and you pop your pre-workout capsules and arrive at the gym 10 minutes later.
+You’re headed to the gym for a heavy work out, and you pop your pre-workout capsules and arrive at the gym 10 minutes later.
 You start working out, but guess what?
 The optimal levels of caffeine are not in your system yet!
-Caffeine timing is not something that many people are familiar with, but your caffeine timing can be the difference between a great and average workout…
+Caffeine timing is not something that many people are familiar with, but your caffeine timing can be the difference between a great and average workout.

 The direct effects of caffeine on strength and power, such as weightlifting, throws, and sprints, are much less clear as opposed to endurance exercise.